mgernand/ExpressionReflect/README.md

 Usage
 -----

 The usage is fairly simple.
 It's just an extension method on a expression.
-Only expressions of `Func<>` are supported at the moment.

 ```csharp
 Expression<Func<Customer, string>> expression = x => x.Firstname;